After a century of silence, the story of the 1921 Tulsa Race Massacre will be shared with the nation.

-In 1921, a small group of white residents in Tulsa, Oklahoma destroyed the thriving African American neighborhood of Greenwood, known as Black Wall Street, flattening over 35 blocks and killing over 300 people.
+In 1921, a group of white residents in Tulsa, Oklahoma destroyed the thriving African American neighborhood of Greenwood, known as Black Wall Street, flattening over 35 blocks and killing over 300 people.
 The incident known today as the Tulsa Race Massacre was covered up by the state and federal government, and is often not taught in American schools.
-The 1921 Tulsa Race Massacre Centennial Commission has tapped Local Projects to develop an exhibition space that will tell the remarkable and resilient story of Greenwood and it’s community by finally bringing this story to vivid life on the very site where Black Wall Street used to stand.
+The 1921 Tulsa Race Massacre Centennial Commission tapped Local Projects to develop an exhibition space that will tell the story not only of the Massacre itself, but also of the remarkable and resilient Greenwood community.

 This section explores the early placemaking of Greenwood — how and why the African American community came to this place, the struggles they faced, and the ways in which they succeeded in building this vibrant and wealthy community, even in the face of systemic racial oppression.

-Visitors are immersed in a barber shop / beauty salon environment offering personal encounters with early entrepreneurs and the emotional stories of their triumphs.
-Barbers and hairdressers relay stories of past customers and their businesses, explaining the history of Greenwood and instilling community values into the visitor as reflected in the oral histories of hard work and success.
+A period barbershop comes to life with holographic barbers who engage the visitors with the hopes, dreams, and activity of folks in early Greenwood.
+Barbers relay stories of past customers and their businesses, explaining the history of Greenwood and instilling community values into the visitor as reflected in the oral histories of hard work and success.

 1921 Tulsa Race Massacre